ramonobdam/sigma/README.md

 - Calculation projects can easily be saved or exported

 ## Architecture
-For maintainability and reusability, the code is split in a separate UI and Core layer.
-The Core layer handles the data storage and calculations, while the independent User Interface layer enables the definition of parameters and instant viewing of results.
-In addition, this separation will make it easy to add a command-line interface in the future.
+For maintainability and reusability, *Sigma* is structured into separate UI, Orchestration, and Core layers.
+This separation makes it straightforward to add a command-line interface in the future.

+The Core layer handles data storage and numerical computations.
+The UI layer is independent of the core and provides an interactive environment for defining parameters and immediate visualization of results.
+The Orchestration layer acts as the interface between the UI and the Core systems.
+It orchestrates the execution of calculations, manages data flow between components, and handles file I/O.

-### UI layer
+### UI layer (Qt Quick)
+- User interaction
+- Data input
-- Qt Quick
+- Results visualization
 - Custom QML components

+### Orchestration layer (C++)
+- Orchestration of calculations and data flow
+- File I/O

 ### Core layer (C++)
 - Data models